 The Art Of Mindful Eating: Connecting Food And Mindfulness

 Unlike traditional diets that focus on restricting certain foods or food groups, mindful eating is a non-restrictive approach that encourages you to listen to your body and eat in a way that honors your hunger and fullness cues.
 Instead of labeling foods as “good” or “bad,” mindful eating encourages you to approach food with curiosity and openness, allowing you to make choices that support your overall well-being.

-See also The Comprehensive Guide To Healthy Fats
+See also The Essential Guide To Omega-3, Omega-6, And Heart Health

+The Art Of Mindful Eating: Connecting Food And Mindfulness